Answers to some of the questions we are being asked most often through our Helpline.

-So far, two COVID-19 vaccines have been approved for use and are being rolled out in the UK.
-They have been developed by Pfizer/BioNTech and Oxford/AstraZeneca.
-A third vaccine, developed by Moderna, has also been approved and will be rolled out in the spring.
+So far, three COVID-19 vaccines have been approved for use and are being rolled out in the UK.
+They have been developed by Pfizer/BioNTech, Oxford/AstraZeneca and Moderna.

 Most side effects from the vaccine are mild.
 They shouldn’t last longer than a week.
 You may experience some of the following: